JorSanders/Flashcards/README.md

 # Run php applications with a Nginx host and a MySQL database

-Docker running Nginx, PHP-FPM, MySQL
+Docker running Nginx, PHP-FPM, MySQL.

-INTENDED FOR DEVELOPMENT, insecurities exist for production environments
+INTENDED FOR DEVELOPMENT, insecurities exist for production environments.

-Any feedback or questions are welcome
+Any feedback or questions are welcome.

 ## Overview